RetClean: Retrieval-Based Data Cleaning Using Foundation Models and Data Lakes: Abstract

 \section{Abstract}

-Can foundation models (such as \chat) clean your data?
-In this proposal, we demonstrate that indeed \chat can assist in data cleaning by suggesting corrections for specific cells in a data table (scenario 1).
-However, \chat may struggle with datasets it has never encountered before (\eg local enterprise data) or when the user requires an explanation of the source of the suggested clean values.
-To address these issues, we developed a retrieval-based method that complements \chat's power with a user-provided data lake.
-The data lake is first indexed, we then retrieve the top-$k$ relevant tuples to the user's query tuple and finally leverage \chat to infer the correct value (scenario 2).
-Nevertheless, sharing enterprise data with \chat, an externally hosted model, might not be feasible for privacy reasons.
-To assist with this scenario, we developed a custom RoBERTa-based foundation model that can be locally deployed.
-By fine-tuning it on a small number of examples, it can effectively make value inferences based on the retrieved tuples (scenario 3).
-Our proposed system, \sys, seamlessly supports all three scenarios and provides a user-friendly GUI that enables the VLDB audience to explore and experiment with the system.
+Large language models (LLMs) have shown great potential in data cleaning, which is a fundamental task in all modern applications.
+In this demo proposal, we demonstrate that indeed LLMs can assist in data cleaning, e.g., filling in missing values in a data table, through different approaches.
+For example, cloud-based non-private LLMs, e.g., OpenAI GPT family or Google Gemini, can assist in cleaning non-private datasets that encompass world-knowledge information (Scenario 1).
+However, such LLMs may struggle with datasets that they have never encountered before, e.g., local enterprise data, or when the user requires an explanation of the source of the suggested clean values.
+In that case, retrieval-based methods using RAG (Retrieval Augmented Generation) that complements the LLM power with a user-provided data source, e.g., a data lake, are a must.
+The data lake is indexed, and each time a new request comes, we retrieve the top-$k$ relevant tuples to the user's query tuple to be cleaned and leverage LLM inference power to infer the correct value (Scenario 2).
+Nevertheless, even in Scenario 2, sharing enterprise data with public LLMs (an externally hosted model) might not be feasible for privacy reasons.
+In this scenario, we showcase the practicality of locally hosted small LLMs in the cleaning process, especially after fine-tuning them on a small number of examples (Scenario 3).
+Our proposed system, \sys, seamlessly supports all three scenarios and provides a user-friendly GUI that enables the VLDB audience to explore and experiment with different LLMs and investigate their trade-offs.